Community Mural Program

 The Community Mural Program is funded from the Public Art Program Reserve with matching and contributed funds from community project partners.
 The Public Art Program Reserve is supported by contributions from the Private Development Public Art Program.The City of Richmond's Mural Program provides opportunities to add vibrancy to highly visible public spaces, foster community dialogue and cross-cultural exchange, and engage diverse and multi-generational communities.

 Property owners and mural artists are invited to participate through the processes described below.

 Interested property owners/managers can apply to have a mural on their property.
 If successful, City staff will work with the applicant to match them with a pre-qualified artist to create the mural.
-Property owners who would like to work with a specific artist should ensure that the artist has also applied to be on the Community Mural Artist Roster (see below).

 - Mural locations must be located in Richmond and be visually accessible to the general public